aws-samples/aws-dev-fabric-for-sql-server/README.md

 # AWS Dev Fabric for SQL Server

-As you may know, Microsoft changed their license terms on October 1, 2019, blocking customers the ability to BYOL their MSDN license to AWS, forcing them to use Microsoft Azure instead.
-SQL Server Developer Edition is free of MSDN; still, you must have a Windows Server License to run the database, where the majority of customers relys on MSDN subscriptions for this specific use case.
+SQL Server Developer Edition is a free product made available by Microsoft to help developers and DBA test new functionalities without paying for the SQL Server license.
+However, you must still have a Windows Server License to run the database, where most customers rely on MSDN subscriptions for this specific use case.

-At AWS, we offer customers the option to run SQL Server Developer Edition on Amazon EC2 instances based on Linux OS, helping customers move out from MSDN for Windows Server licenses.
+At AWS, we offer customers the option to run SQL Server Developer Edition on Amazon EC2 instances based on Linux OS, helping customers reducing their MSDN subscription for Windows Server licenses.
 Still, it requires DBAs to have the necessary skills to operate a Linux OS.
-The AWS Dev Fabric for SQL Server allows customers to keep their SQL Server on development environment running on AWS while releasing customers from MSDN subscriptions and Amazon EC2 to run SQL Server Developer Edition
+The AWS Dev Fabric for SQL Server allows customers to run their SQL Server Developer Edition using Linux as a base OS, but into containers and serverless, leveraging AWS managed services and eliminating the needs of Containers and Linux expertise.

 The AWS Dev Fabric for SQL Server orchestrates AWS services like Fargate, ECS, CloudMap, CloudWatch, EFS, Lambda, and AWS Backup, offering a serverless solution to run SQL Server Developer edition into containers, at the same time, automatically taking care of data persistence, monitoring, log management, backup, and auto-recovery.